2008–09 Isle of Man League

 The 2008–09 Isle of Man League was the 100th season of Football league on the Isle of Man.

-There were two tiers of men's football, consisting 27 clubs, the Sure Mobile Premier League and the CFS Division Two.
+There were two tiers of men's football, consisting of 27 clubs, the Sure Mobile Premier League and the CFS Division Two.
 There were six senior cup competitions – the Manx FA Cup, Railway Cup, Hospital Cup, Woods Cup, Paul Henry Gold Cup and the Charity Shield.
 Each club had a reserve team in the Isle of Man Football Combination, and they compete in the Junior Cup.
-There was also the Cowell Cup, an annual Under-19 tournament.
+There was also the Cowell Cup, an annual under-19 tournament.